Development through cooperation

 he time for smart grids and smart homes has arrived, when a growing number of hardware items are connected to wireless networks.
 The electricity market was deregulated in 1996, with electric grid operations being separated from the trading of electric power.
 Development is needed in order to create flexibility of electricity use; not only of the technology, but also of the rules that electricity users, electricity producers, electricity traders, grid companies and the national authority responsible for the system have to follow.
 Benefits need to be seen at all levels if development is to take off.
 This is an area of particularly interesting challenges and opportunities.

 HIGH AND CONSTANT TURNOVER

 Elforsk’s economic results continue to develop satisfactorily.
-Invoicing has increased from just over SEK 70 million in 1994 to SEK 150 million in 2013, with a substantial increase in the last few years.
 With the right approach, and soundly based projects and programmes, it can clearly be seen that cooperation is developing even in business areas subject to competition.